xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 The event also contains `ParameterCode.Info`.
 [See the API doc for your SDK](https://www.photonengine.com/sdks) for additional info.

-The only case where Photon expects more is when a player is trying to rejoin a Room that has been closed by Photon Cloud and already removed from memory.
+The only case where Photon expects more is when a player is trying to rejoin a Room that has been closed and already removed from memory.

 For more details about this, please refer to the [PathCreate section](#create).